By Sharon Simonson

 I can say with complete certainty that I never heard Cesar Chavez’s name in Tucson, Arizona, as a public school student in the 1970s and ‘80s, though he was born in neighboring Yuma and active in those decades.
 In the late 1980s I met my husband, a Latino man whose mother marched with the Texas Farm Workers in Chavez’s time.
 His mother, like Chavez’s mother, was una guadalupana, a devotee of La Virgin de Guadalupe.
 My torpid imagination finally fully awakened to Chavez’s inspiring life after I saw the Sundance Institute documentary “Cesar’s Last Fast.”
 It was 1988.
 For thirty-six days Chavez ate nothing, penance for not doing enough to stop powerful corporate food growers from spraying pesticides on farm workers.
 He was 61-years-old.
 He would be dead within five years.

-The man sitting against the chapel wall pointed to a gray metal shipping crate the size of a semi-trailer tossed haphazardly across the parking lot.
+The man sitting against the chapel wall pointed to a gray metal shipping crate the size of a semi-trailer that was tossed haphazardly across the parking lot.
 People are living behind that, he said.
 Also behind the chapel building, gesturing behind him.
 A metal crunch caught my attention.
 I looked left to see a hairy male arm extend from the driver’s side window of a white compact car.
 The hand crushed a Budweiser can then launched it smoothly over the car’s roof then hood, onto the ground.
 The driver ignited his engine, backed and sped away.

 Had I stumbled into the worst movie ever?